 Alternatives to Litigation when Confrontations Occur

 What if your spouse becomes confrontational?
 Or what if, despite your respective best efforts to negotiate amicably, you still are not able to come to terms with a critical aspect of your divorce?
 In these scenarios, while it may seem that your divorce is headed to court, the reality is that you could still have multiple options for negotiating a mutually agreeable outcome.

 1. Attorney Led Negotiations

-Oftentimes, divorcing spouses will be more receptive to hearing things from their respective attorneys rather than hearing them from one another.
-If you and your spouse are both represented by your own attorneys (which should always be the case), then your Springfield family attorneys should be able to help keep your negotiations focused on the pertinent issues rather than letting emotions get in the way.
-This won’t always be the case – attorneys can only do so much in terms of advising their clients of the realities imposed by Tennessee law – but, when disputes arise, experienced attorneys will often be able to reset the table and refocus a confrontational spouse’s intentions.
+Oftentimes, divorcing spouses will be more receptive to hearing things from their respective lawyers rather than hearing them from one another.
+If you and your spouse are both represented by your own legal practitioners (which should always be the case), then your attorneys should be able to help keep your negotiations focused on the pertinent issues rather than letting emotions get in the way.
+This won’t always be the case – lawyers can only do so much in terms of advising their clients of the realities imposed by Tennessee law – but, when disputes arise, experienced Springfield family lawyers will often be able to reset the table and refocus a confrontational spouse’s intentions.

 Complex issues will often lend themselves to being resolved through the process of mediation.
 Going to mediation affords divorcing spouses the benefit of a neutral third-party view on the issues involved in their divorce.
-Typically, a divorce mediator will be an attorney or former judge who has extensive experience dealing with complicated family law issues, and he or she will be able to offer unique and flexible recommendations that the spouses can use to arrive at mutually acceptable terms.
+Typically, a divorce mediator will be a lawyer or former judge who has extensive experience dealing with complicated family law issues, and he or she will be able to offer unique and flexible recommendations that the spouses can use to arrive at mutually acceptable terms.